learn-co-curriculum/phase-1-context-implicit-setting/README.md

 When a function is called, it gets an execution context passed in.
 That context will be whatever the function was 'called on' - the object to the left of the `.`  where it's called.
-In the below example, since `byronPoodle` is to the left of the `.`.
+In the below example, `byronPoodle` is to the left of the `.`.
 In `byronPoodle.warn()`, `warn` gets `byronPoodle` as its context.